DurojaiyeAbisoye/zindi-amini-cocoa-detection-challenge-4th-place-solution/README.md

 ## Approach
 * Model: We make use of [rfdetr](https://github.com/roboflow/rf-detr/tree/develop), a new SOTA real-time object detection model released by [roboflow](https://github.com/roboflow), that supports ONNX deployment natively.
 * Data preparation(data-preparation.ipynb):
-  *  We split the dataset into train and validation sets using StratifiedKFold with k of 10.
+  *  We split the dataset into train and validation sets using StratifiedGroupKFold with k of 10.
 We use fold 0 for validation and the other folds for training.
   *  We convert our split dataset into COCO format as required by the rfdetr
  ```
 dataset/